maargenton/articles/README.md

 ## Threading the needle

-An better approach is to define a private version of the custom  property at the `:host` level of the component, using the public property value if defined and a default value otherwise.
+A better approach is to define a private version of the custom  property at the `:host` level of the component, using the public property value if defined and a default value otherwise.
 The public property can then be redefined on the direct descendants of the `:host` using the private variable as a value.